Collagen sits on a throne of lies

 Soon enough, though, the controversy was forgotten.
 By 1989, the Times was writing about the liquid protein diet again, calling it “the diet of the stars,” even as it mentioned that 60 deaths ended up attributed to it in the '70s.
 Collagen had been unleashed upon the world, and its wobbling mass wasn't going back into the bottle.

-If the liquid protein was all it was cracked up to be in Linn’s book, no one should have been hurt.
+If liquid protein was all it was cracked up to be in Linn’s book, no one should have been hurt.
 Why did people get sick and die?
 Part of the issue is that no one could survive on one macronutrient for very long.
 But it was also because some of what Linn was saying mischaracterized how bodies work.
 Some of it was also outright lies about what collagen is, beginning a tradition of obfuscation about collagen that continues to this day.

 There are 500 kinds of amino acids in the world, 21 of which human bodies use.
-Of those 21, we need to get nine of them by our diet: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
+Of those 21, we need to get nine of them through our diet: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

 To understand what “getting our dietary amino acids can look like,” let’s take a 100-gram serving of chicken breast.
 How much of each amino acid does it have?
 Going down that list of the nine essential aminos, 100 grams of chicken breast has: